-Our members come to us seeking experiences and relationships that will be spiritually, intellectually, and emotionally rewarding.
-We have found that in community we have the power and the strength to create positive change in the world.
-Here at UUCA there are opportunities for:
+Even, or maybe especially, during these unusual times, we have found that in community we have the power and the strength to create positive change in the world.
+There are opportunities for:

 2) joining small groups to learn more about this religion, explore life issues, and deepen our spiritual selves,

-3) experiencing community through social and educational events and service opportunities,
+3) experiencing community through educational programs and service opportunities,

-4) taking our faith and values out to the world to seek justice in this unjust world.
+4) taking our faith and values out to the world in whatever ways we can to seek justice in this unjust world.

 The path to membership begins by attending an “Introduction to UUCA for Newcomers” session.
 Those who attend will be given basic information about UUCA, receive the Path to Membership Guide, have an opportunity to sign up for a Connector, and meet a few other newcomers.
 These sessions are held the 3rd Sunday of every month after each service.